Font Licensing

 • Using fonts for video branding, intros, or end credits.

-Example Usage: You’re a video blogger and want to use our font for your YouTube channel.
-Purchase an Unlimited Video License, which allows you to feature the licensed font in as many videos as you like without restrictions.
+Example Usage: You want to use a font for your YouTube channel.
+An Unlimited Video License allows you to feature the font in an unlimited number of videos without restrictions.

 Trial License allows users to test and evaluate the font before committing to a full commercial license.
 This is a free to try font license that allows using the font for testing purposes, such as creating mockups, client proposals, presentations, or concept designs.
 Once the design is finalized, a commercial font license is required.